Is Vancouver Safe?

 Overall, in Vancouver, although some minor crimes are reported, major violent crimes and assaults are rare.
 Personal safety when walking alone down the streets is very good, especially when speaking about tourists.

-That being said, Vancouver isn’t without its problems (just like Montreal, which we covered in this article).
+That being said, Vancouver isn’t without its problems (just like Montreal, which we covered in this article, or Toronto, that we covered here).
 Although crime is moderately low, it is on the rise.
 The crime that is common in Vancouver is petty theft and property crime.
 Leaving items unattended invites them to be taken.
 That means, even if you’re going to step away for one second, you should always have your belongings on or right next to you with a vigilant eye.

 Another crime wave that is trending is car break-ins.